All About Braces

 Brushing and Flossing

-Because it is harder to brush and floss with braces, we recommend that patients see their dentist every three months for a proper cleaning and hygiene check while you are undergoing treatment.
+Maintaining proper oral hygiene is essential during orthodontic treatment to ensure a clean and healthy smile.
+Braces can make brushing and flossing more challenging, so we recommend patients see their dentist every three months for professional cleaning and hygiene checks while undergoing treatment.

-Brushing and flossing regularly will help prevent plaque buildup on your brackets and bands.
-This plaque buildup can lead to gum disease or gingivitis and can damage your tooth enamel.
-You can help prevent this from happening by following the suggestions below:
+Regular brushing and flossing help prevent plaque buildup on brackets and bands, which can lead to gum disease or gingivitis and damage tooth enamel.
+Follow these tips to keep your teeth in top shape:

 • Brush your teeth for at least two minutes after every meal.
-(Be sure the bristles of the brush are angled in all directions around the brackets especially between the gum-line and the top of the bracket.
-You do not have to brush hard.)
+Angle the brush bristles in all directions around the brackets, especially between the gum line and the top of the bracket.
+Brushing gently is sufficient.

-• Rinse or brush with fluoride supplement before bed (we will prescribe for you).
+• Rinse or brush with a fluoride supplement before bed (which we will prescribe).

 Eating with Braces